 “If carrots got you drunk, rabbits would be messed up!” – Mitch Hedberg.

-I cannot deny fresh seasonal produce, and carrots are popping up at markets all over these days.
+I cannot deny fresh seasonal produce, and carrots are popping-up at markets everywhere these days.
 I get mine from a local grower and they are really sweet.
 I have recently made delicious cake out of them, but had another bunch to get creative with, so that leaves us with a Roasted & Spiced Carrot Soup.
 The other day I had a cup of Morrocan carrot soup, and though I am not a fan of curry, I was inspired by the velvety texture of my bountiful bowl.
 I decided to conjure-up my own version using spices I fancy and that compliment our carrots well.
 We’re going to give this soup a special touch by using real saffron strands that we’ll combine with our milk for a creamy consistency.
-Also making an appearance will be ginger, cayenne pepper, fresh orange and rosemary for the spice.
+Also making an appearance will be ginger, cayenne, fresh orange and rosemary for our spices.
 This round, we’ll also be busting-out the handheld immersion blender to give our soup a truly smooth texture.

 There’s more!
 Going to get all gourmet with a topping of freshly made citrus-rosemary croutons and a little bacon.
 Why not?
 Get your big soup bowls on stand-by ’cause this one’s going to be good!